Interview with Dr. Schechter about Mind-Body Medicine

 How are people able to follow-through with the insight and knowledge they learn in the office visit?

-Patients often leave with a set of CD’s on this subject, perhaps a DVD, and a workbook.
-Some patients are referred to specially trained psychotherapists in the Los Angeles area who collaborate with me on treating this condition.
+Patients leave with a prescribed plan of TMS home educational resources to study, which may include my books.
+Some patients are referred to specially trained psychotherapists in the Los Angeles area or elsewhere who collaborate with me on treating this condition.

 Are there follow-up visits?